godotengine/godot-docs/classes/class_vector2.rst

 - :ref:`Vector2<class_Vector2>` **round** **(** **)** |const|

-Returns the vector with all components rounded to the nearest integer, with halfway cases rounded away from zero.
+Returns a new vector with all components rounded to the nearest integer, with halfway cases rounded away from zero.

 ----